-10.4.5 PAGE SIZE Bit
+9.4.5 PAGE SIZE Bit

-The PAGE SIZE bit indicates whether the Buffer size and the page size of the main memory array is configured for the "power of 2" binary page size (256 bytes) or the standard DataFlash page size (264 bytes).
+The PAGE SIZE bit indicates whether the Buffer size and the page size of the main memory array is configured for the default page size (256 bytes) or the optional DataFlash-L page size (264 bytes).

-10.4.6 EPE Bit
+9.4.6 EPE Bit

 The EPE bit indicates whether the last erase or program operation completed successfully or not.
-If at least one byte during the erase or program operation did not erase or program properly, then the EPE bit is set to the logic 1 state.
-The EPE bit is not set if an erase or program operation aborts for any reason, such as an attempt to erase or program a protected region.
+If at least one byte during the erase or program operation did not erase or program properly, then the EPE bit will be set to the Logic 1 state.
+The EPE bit will not be set if an erase or program operation aborts for any reason, such as an attempt to erase or program a protected region.
 The EPE bit is updated after every erase and program operation.